-Demographics and Data
+Demographics & Data

-Recent studies detailing trends about Fairfax County.
+Recent studies and reports detailing trends about Fairfax County.

 The most recent data report about the county highlights trends, population, forecasts, housing and industrial/commercial information.